shajra/haskell-hls-nix/README.md

 This project's continuous integration (using GitHub Actions)]] caches all eight of these builds at [Cachix](https://cachix.org/), a service for caching pre-built Nix packages.
 If you don't want to wait for a full local build when first using this project, setting up Cachix is recommended.

-Note that not every commit of the HLS "master" branch is built and cached to Cachix, only versions referenced by the commits of this `nix-haskell-hls` project.
+Note that not every commit of the HLS "master" branch is built and cached to Cachix, only versions referenced by the commits of this `haskell-hls-nix` project.
 Upgrading to the latest commit of HLS's "master" is done periodically, but still manually.

 In addition to HLS, this project includes some useful Nix packages and functions for developing Haskell with Nix and HLS.
 Notably, we provide